On this extensive Kenya & Tanzania Budget Lodge Safari you go to top East African game reserves for world-class game viewing!

 We stay in luxury, en-suite tents with verandas that look out over Lake Burunge and Tarangire beyond.
 Facilities at the safari camp include a pool, and main lounge and dining/bar area raised on a wooden deck so that guests can enjoy the views.
 Sit back and relax with sundowners as the sun sets over the lake and surrounding bush, or sidle up to the cosy fireplace on chill nights.

-We continue up into the highlands enjoying spectacular views over the plains and Lake Manyara, pausing to take photos.
+After our game drive we continue up into the highlands enjoying spectacular views over the plains and Lake Manyara, pausing to take photos.

 On night two we stay at an eco-lodge near the Ngorongoro Crater.
 This peaceful lodge lies just outside of Karatu town, on the fringes of a highland forest reserve that is home to elephants, buffalos and baboons, along with more than 100 bird species.
 We stay in en-suite chalets, each with its own fireplace and private veranda.
 Later in the afternoon there is the option of embarking on a guided walk in the coffee plantation to discover more about coffee production, if time allows.